No Dig Gardens Are Easy.

 4. More paths form a mandala, sticks on top to deter chickens, cloches made from bottles.

-1. Collect a lot of newspapers and cardboard, we like to leave them in packs outside to get wet in the rain.
+1. Collect a lot of newspapers and cardboard, I like to leave them in packs outside to get wet in the rain.

-2. Flatten the area and dig out the strong weeds such as grasses from a stable edge (a brick wall, a shaded or weed-free area) place paper then cardboard securely into this edge, overlap all the cardboard about 10 inches. you can establish a stable edge to fight grasses with larger plants directly in the soil like arrowroot, or lemongrass and shrubs.
+2. Flatten the area and dig out the strong weeds such as clumping grasses.
+Clear the edge (a brick wall, a shaded or weed-free area) place paper then cardboard securely into this edge, overlap all the cardboard about 10 inches. you can establish a stable edge to fight grasses with larger plants directly in the soil like arrowroot, or lemongrass and shrubs.

 3. Plan a neat edge (you can lay the hose or some string for temporary guide, then step back to the center of your planned garden start laying cardboard in the center and work around this center overlapping in a fan shape until you have the bed filled with cardboard, circular beds are far more weed resistant than square.